 Economic Rent

-Most people think of rent as a periodic payment for the use of real estate.
+People often think of rent as a periodic payment for using real estate.
 However, the term economic rent is used to define a fundamental aspect of any economy.
 Economic rent is the revenue that can be earned from the land or other natural resource for which there is a fixed supply — as economists like to say, the supply is perfectly inelastic.
-Because the supply is perfectly inelastic, the amount of its supply does not depend on any income that the resource can produce.
+Because the supply is perfectly inelastic, the supply does not depend on any income that the resource can produce.
 Increased demand does not increase the supply because it is a natural product that was always available.
 Hence, it is a free gift to society.

 When people first came to populate a land, the land was there for the taking — no one produced the land because of their efforts.
 Hence, whatever revenue, or rent, can be earned from the land is unearned by the landowner.
 For instance, consider 2 farmers, who each have one acre of land.
 Each practice farming in exactly the same way, with the same real capital, but the first farmer can produce 100 bushels of wheat from that acre, while the 2nd farmer can only produce 40 bushels of wheat.
 The difference in output between the 2 farmers is due solely to the fertility of the soil.
 If the competitive price for wheat is $10 per bushel, then the first farmer earns $1000 while the 2nd farmer earns only $400.
 The difference, $600, is attributed solely to the differences in the quality of the land for producing wheat.
 Note that the first farmer did absolutely nothing to earn the extra $600 — it is a free gift of nature.
 Hence, the $600 is considered the economic rent that the first farmer earns over and above what the 2nd farmer earned.
 Now the 2nd farmer also earned some economic rent, since no wheat can be grown without land, but that economic rent cannot be determined without another reference, because even though the 2nd farmer earned $400, some of those earnings are the result of his labor and his capital.

 To put economic rent into its proper context, the production of any product or service depends on the 3 major factors of production: land, capital, and labor.
 When you buy a house, you are mostly paying for the capital and labor of constructing the house and also for its location — only a small portion of the price is for the land itself.
-Although you shop for a house that you will enjoy, the price that you are willing to pay will also depend on what price you think you can sell it for later on.
-When a builder buys an empty lot, the amount that he is willing to pay will depend on what type of house can be built and the price it could be sold for.
+Although you shop for a house that you will enjoy, the price you are willing to pay will also depend on what price you think you can sell it for later.
+When a builder buys an empty lot, the amount they are willing to pay depends on what type of house can be built and the price it could be sold for.

 Determining Economic Rent